Important Notice

 Acorn Publishing grew out of co-founders Jessica Therrien and Holly Kammier’s frustrating experiences with the book business.

-Meanwhile, Jessica Therrien had seen great success with Oppression, the first book in her young adult series, Children of the Gods.
-But when her publisher mislabeled the second book as a romance novel instead of young adult fantasy, fans couldn’t find it, and sales suffered.
+Jessica had seen great success with Oppression, the first book in her YA series, Children of the Gods.
+But when her publisher mislabeled the second book as a romance novel instead of YA fantasy, fans couldn’t find it, and sales suffered.

-The company’s name proved fortuitous.
-Acorn Publishing’s first releases were Kammier’s juicy 2015 novel Kingston Court and all three of Therrien’s Children of the Gods novels.
-Their books did extremely well.
-Kingston Court hit the Barnes and Noble top 50 list for all fiction.
-Therrien’s series hit number 3 on the Barnes & Noble teen bestseller list, just behind The Hunger Games.
+Acorn Publishing’s first releases were Holly’s juicy 2015 novel Kingston Court, which hit the Barnes & Noble top 50 list for all fiction, and Jessica’s Children of the Gods novels, which hit number 3 on the Barnes & Noble teen bestseller list, just behind The Hunger Games.

-Seven years later, with more than one hundred outstanding books under their imprint and a passionate, accomplished staff of industry experts, Acorn Publishing is an author's dream come true.
+They realized if they could create this kind of success for themselves, they could do the same for others.
+Almost a decade later, with more than 150 outstanding books under their imprint and a passionate, accomplished staff of industry experts, Acorn Publishing is an author's dream come true.

 HOLLY KAMMIER